Buffett's Berkshire reveals big stakes in Verizon, Chevron

 Tuesday’s filing signals where Buffett and his portfolio managers Todd Combs and Ted Weschler see value, though Buffett normally handles larger investments.

-It also shows Berkshire finding ways to deploy its cash hoard, which totaled $145.7 billion as of Sept.
-30, amid a five-year drought in finding large companies to buy outright.
+It also shows Berkshire is finding ways to deploy its cash hoard, which totaled $145.7 billion as of Sept.
+30.

+The Omaha, Nebraska-based conglomerate owns more than 90 businesses including Geico car insurance, BNSF railroad and Dairy Queen ice cream, but has gone five years since its last big takeover, a $32.1 billion purchase of Precision Castparts.

 Berkshire had begun investing in Verizon, Chevron and Marsh by last year’s third quarter, and had won U.S. Securities and Exchange Commission permission to delay revealing the stakes.

-The SEC has several times over the years let Berkshire quietly build stakes in companies, helping it avoid having investors piggyback on Buffett’s wagers and drive up the companies’ stock prices before Berkshire is done buying.
+The SEC has several times over the years let Berkshire quietly invest in companies, to avoid having investors piggyback on Buffett’s wagers and drive up the companies’ stock prices before Berkshire is done buying.

+The lowered bank stakes may reflect Buffett’s concern about persistent low interest rates, and loan losses related to the coronavirus, Kass added.

+Berkshire should provide more details on its investments when it releases year-end results and Buffett’s annual shareholder letter on Feb.
+27.

-Reporting by Jonathan Stempel in New York; Editing by Chris Reese and David Gregorio
+Reporting by Jonathan Stempel in New York; Additional reporting by April Joyner; Editing by Chris Reese and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.